Shchetinnikov/AB_testing_course/README.md

 3.
     - Lection: The design of the AB test in real conditions
-    - Seminar: Frameworks for the design of AB tests
+    - Seminar: Frameworks for the design of AB tests 4.
+    - Lection: Acceleration of A/B-tests
+    - Seminar: Acceleration of A/B-tests

 ## Homeworks
 1. A/B-test design